Power law condition for stability of Poisson hail: Workload bounds and stability

-\begin{proof}[Proof of Theorem \ref{thm1}] From Proposition \ref{propdef} we have that the discretized system's workload $W^{n,D}(0,0)$ is tight as $n $ varies.
+\begin{proof}[Proof of Theorem \ref{thm1}] From Proposition \ref{propdef} we have that the workload $W^{n,D}(0,0)$ of the discretized system is tight as $n $ varies.
 On the other hand, by monotonicity, the limit as $n \to \infty$ of $W^{n}(0,0)$ exists a.s.
 Tightness ensures that this limit is finite.
 If we now start the system in full vacancy at time $0$ and consider the workload $W(x,n)$ for some $n >0$, we have that $W(x,n)$ is in distribution equal to $W^n(0,0)$.
-Therefore $W(x,n)$ converges in distribution as $n \to \infty$. \end{proof} \end{section}
+Therefore $W(x,n)$ converges in distribution as $n \to \infty$. \end{proof}

-{\em Remark.} We have actually shown something stronger than tightness: namely, that, starting with an initially empty system, the workload profile at time $t$ converges in distribution, as $t \to \infty$, to some distribution which we will denote by $\mu$.
+\begin{remark} We have actually shown something stronger than tightness: namely, that, starting with an initially empty system, the workload profile at time $t$ converges in distribution, as $t \to \infty$, to some distribution which we will denote by $\mu$.
 Standard arguments show that $\mu$ is an invariant measure: if we start with $W(0, \cdot)$ distributed according to $\mu$ then $W(t,\cdot)$ also has distribution $\mu$.
 Since $W(t,\cdot)$ is translation invariant in space, this is the case for the limit $\mu$.
-We have thus proved the existence of an invariant probability measure which is also spatially invariant.
+We have thus proved the existence of an invariant probability measure which is also spatially invariant. \end{remark}